wenbo68/dodo/README.md

 ## License

 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute it for personal or commercial projects.

+# Future Modifications

+## Move sortable.js for items from grid to list

+## use queue instead of lock/mutex